stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 <img src="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/main/projects/ngx-extended-pdf-viewer/example.png?raw=true">

+## What's new in version 14?

+Well... nothing.
+Version 14 was meant to be build with Angular 14, so increasing the version number seemed like a good idea.
+Unfortunately, building with Angular 14 also means you can't use the library with Angular 12 or 13.
+So I went back to Angular 13.
+You can't delete published versions from npm for a good reason, so we end up with a major version without any new features.

 ## What's new in version 12 and 13?

 Due to an internal change of pdf.js, I had to modify both the HTML templates and the CSS rules of the dialogs.
 This may be a breaking change, especially if you've customized the appearance of the viewer, so it's time to increment the major version number.
 That's why I'm releasing version 13 shortly after publishing version 12.